Body Dysmorphic Disorder

-People with BDD have inaccurate views of themselves.
+People with body dysmorphic disorder have inaccurate views of themselves.
 This can cause them to avoid others, or lead them to harmful behaviors or to repeated surgeries to correct problems they think they have.

-Some of the warning signs that a person may have BDD include the following:
+Some of the warning signs that a person may have body dysmorphic disorder include the following:

 - Preoccupation with one or more defects or flaws in physical appearance that cannot be seen by others, or that appear slight to others.